Search

 If non-existence is to mean anything at all, I think that’s it, yes.

-#532·Dennis HackethalOP, about 1 year ago·Criticism Battle tested
+#532·Dennis HackethalOP, over 1 year ago·Criticism Battle tested

 I’m pro abortion but I have some pro life in me.